semaphoreci/docs/docs/essentials/using-private-dependencies.md

 ## Using private Ruby gems

-If project's dependencies are hosted on Github, you can enable Semaphore environment to fetch repositories with these steps:
+If project's dependencies are hosted on Github, you can enable Semaphore to fetch repositories with these steps:

 - Create a [machine user][machine-user] with access to repositories.
 - Create a new SSH key pair for the purpose of automation.